 Having long product descriptions of a link to a blog post that tells customers more about your products is all very well, but if you really want them to engage with your site, consider including video in the form of tutorials or demonstrations.

 In addition to your product pages, you could also include filmed content about yourself and your business philosophy.
 This can be especially effective if you operate in a crowded market as adding an element of personality to your site can sometimes give you the edge over the competition.

 The more unique and original content you can provide, the longer your customers will remain engaged and the more likely they are to make a purchase.
 As one of the leading marketing firms in NYC, we can help guide you towards the best kinds of content to create for your site.

-As the experts from our ecommerce website development company will tell you, when it comes to selling online, credibility is everything.
+As the experts from our email marketing company Klaviyo will tell you, when it comes to selling online, credibility is everything.
 Testimonials from previous customers are a good way to build trust but they will be far more powerful if you can include pictures of the actual customers alongside.
 Not all your customers will agree, of course, but those who do will do a great job of convincing newcomers to the site that everything is above board.

 Most communication between people happens through body language.
 This level of interaction also exists online.
 A real, happy face on a photo, or a testimonial video, increases your credibility and makes it easy for visitors to see that you are valued and can be trusted.

 Once you have built credibility, do everything you can to maintain it.
 Don’t pretend items are on sale when they are still selling for full price.
 Don’t encourage customers to purchase items by claiming they are almost out of stock where in reality there are still many left.
 Although such tricks may work if your business revolves around passing trade, an eCommerce store that is looking for repeat customers will eventually suffer as a result.